MinaProtocol/mina/README.md

 ## Follow our work

-We use Zenhub to track our tasks and get metrics about our team's efforts.
-Zenhub is a third-party product that adds an abstraction layer with more functionalities on top of Github.
+We use ZenHub to track our tasks and get metrics about our team's efforts.
+ZenHub is a third-party product that adds an abstraction layer with more functionalities on top of GitHub.
 You can follow our work in the following boards:

 - [zkApps](https://app.zenhub.com/workspaces/unified-zkapp-6244b2acba5b64001dfe6ba6/board)
 - [Core Crypto](https://app.zenhub.com/workspaces/core-crypto-621fcb82b7d49700156fd060/board)